 Sean William Hammond is the author of The Final Book: Gods and The Mixtape Manifesto: A Pop Culture Confessional.
-He is also a freelance writer contributing to music zines, adventure and lifestyle magazines, and new media technical websites across the world.
+He is also a freelance writer contributing to music zines, adventure and lifestyle magazines, and new media technical websites.
 Here on SWHammond.com you'll find a mix of his articles, essays, and personal memoirs that encompass pop culture, politics, relationships, and thoughts on life.

 Hammond has a unique background as a music and sports industry professional.
 He has worked in the Commissioner's Office of Major League Baseball as a Marketing Coordinator, was an Assistant of Arizona Operations in the Kansas City Royals farm system, and operated Spring Training stadium audio for the Los Angeles Angels.
 He is also credited as a Marketing Representative for Sony Music Entertainment, a Senior Tour Manager for the Vans Warped Tour, and an intern at WAR Records / United Interests Management.

 Born just outside of Denver, CO in 1983, Hammond hasn't settled down much since.
 Aside from Colorado, as a child he also lived in Maine, California, and Utah.
 As an adult he returned to Colorado and Utah, also adding Arizona and Nevada to the list.
 He has visited 49 of the 50 states, vowing to make it to Alaska one day soon.
 Seemingly only content while in motion, Hammond's dream is to one day own a catamaran and sail it around the world.
 Hammond has a B.A. in Philosophy from UNLV and currently resides in Colorado Springs, CO.
 Hammond has never been married and has no children.